Zaid-Ajaj/the-elmish-book/chapters/dev-flow/hot-module-replacement.md

 |> Program.run
 #endif
 ```
-That is it, we have enabled one of most useful features in web development and the template we started with is starting to look more like a very modern one used in real-world applications.
+That is it, we have enabled one of the most useful features in web development and the template we started with is starting to look more like a very modern one used in real-world applications.